olafrv/mdtocf/README.md

-# Markdown To Confluence (mdtocf)

-## Requirements
+# Requirements

-This solutions has been tested and designed for:
+This Python package has been tested and designed for:

 * [Ubuntu 18.04 LTS](https://releases.ubuntu.com/)
 * [Python 3.7.5](https://docs.python.org/3/) and several python libraries: